 The New Zealand First Party has used the case several times to criticise the Government's Whanau Ora programme.

-Next story in National: Canterbury, Auckland to get social housing funding
+Next story in New Zealand: Canterbury, Auckland to get social housing funding

 Copyright © 2012, Radio New Zealand